symsoft/ecc-api-guide/list-subscriptions.md

 https://api.ecc.symsoft.com/ecc/v1/subscriptions?blocked=true
 ```

 Some fields also support prefix matching and this is indicated by prefixing the parameter value with `prefix:`.
-The prefix must be at least 1 digit.

 Example: